fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 ## Credits

 First figure with permission from Josh Tobin
+Second figure with permission from Yevgen Chebotar